MichaelWarmbier/Console-Five-Nights-at-Freddy-s/README.md

 Five Nights at Freddy's designed to run on a Windows console window.

+## Description

+This version is designed to be compact and focus mainly on the gameplay aspects of the game, omitting all significant horror and lore elements.
+The functionality is designed to mimic that of the original game as much as possible.
+Certain things were adjusted or removed (such as mouse control) due to the limitations of using standard libraries and the novel 2D perspective.

 Programmed using C++, using Visual Studio 2019.

 Five Nights at Freddy's is the point-and-click indie horror game that took the internet by storm, released on Jul 23rd, 2014.
 Developed by Scott Cawthon.

-## About The Console Version

-This version is designed to be compact and focus mainly on the gameplay aspects of the game, omitting all significant horror and lore elements.
-The functionality is designed to mimic that of the original game as much as possible.
-Certain things were adjusted or removed (such as mouse control) due to the limitations of using standard libraries and the novel 2D perspective.

 ## Controls